tuii05/GOOG_Stock_Prediction/README.md

-## GOOG Stock Price prediction model using ML Regression in Python
+## GOOG Stock Price Prediction Model using ML Regression in Python

 The model was created using sklearn built-in regression model from the current data of GOOG Stock.